RevengeRip/AppManager/docs/ARCHITECTURE.md

    - `MainWindow` (`windows/main_window.vala`) is an `Adw.Window` containing an `Adw.NavigationView`.
 It displays a list of installed AppImages (grouped by install mode) backed by the registry, and allows navigation to details.
    - `DetailsWindow` (`windows/details_window.vala`) provides a detailed view of a specific installation, allowing the user to uninstall or view metadata.
    - `DropWindow` (`windows/drop_window.vala`) surfaces when the app is launched with an AppImage.
 It shows a two-column Adwaita card mimicking the macOS drag-to-install sheet: left is the source AppImage icon, right is the `~/Applications` destination icon.
 Dragging the app icon onto the destination (or clicking an Install button) triggers the installer pipeline.
+   - `BackgroundUpdateService` (`core/background_update_service.vala`) wraps the XDG Background portal, schedules lightweight update checks over the registry, and emits a signal when updates are found so `Application` can notify the user.
    - `Installer` (`core/installer.vala`) encapsulates both install flows:
      * **Portable Move** – executable AppImages are chmod-ed (if needed), renamed if collisions occur, moved into `~/Applications`, and their `.desktop` launcher is unpacked with `7z` and rewritten to point the `Exec` line directly at the `.AppImage`.
      * **Extracted Install** – non-executable AppImages are fully extracted with `7z` into `~/Applications/.installed/<name>/`.
 The `.desktop` file’s `Exec` now targets the `AppRun` entry point inside the extracted tree.